-- the protections offered by an investor protection fund approved or recognized by the regulator in Canada compared to the comparable investor compensation scheme available in the foreign jurisdiction - the robustness of the custodial regime in the foreign jurisdiction - the potential difficulty a client or an investment fund may have enforcing its legal rights in the foreign jurisdiction - the potential difficulty a client or an investment fund may have repatriating its assets if the foreign custodian declares bankruptcy or becomes insolvent - the nature of the regulation of the foreign custodian, and - the sufficiency of the equity of the foreign custodian in the circumstances investment fund that it manages, as applicable.
-In addition, in compliance with subsection paragraph 11.1(1)(b), registered firms are expected to manage any risks associated with the use of a foreign custodian in accordance with prudent business practices.
+- the protections offered by an investor protection fund approved or recognized by the regulator in Canada compared to the comparable investor compensation scheme available in the foreign jurisdiction - the robustness of the custodial regime in the foreign jurisdiction - the potential difficulty a client or an investment fund may have enforcing its legal rights in the foreign jurisdiction - the potential difficulty a client or an investment fund may have repatriating its assets if the foreign custodian declares bankruptcy or becomes insolvent - the nature of the regulation of the foreign custodian, and - the sufficiency of the equity of the foreign custodian in the circumstances

+A registered firm has a duty to act fairly, honestly and in good faith with its client, or in the best interests of an investment fund that it manages, as applicable.
+In addition, in compliance with paragraph 11.1(1)(b), registered firms are expected to manage any risks associated with the use of a foreign custodian in accordance with prudent business practices.
 Accordingly, we expect registered firms to consider alternatives in their assessment of the use of a foreign custodian which, among other considerations, might include whether their client, or an investment fund that they manage, may be better served by: